 - The Administration, Coordination & Leadership track features sessions focused on the implementation of PreK-12 coordinated school health programs at the national, state, and local level.

 - The Programs & Services track features sessions focused on the innovative delivery of school health programs and services.

 - The Research & Emerging Issues track features sessions focused on research that impact members of the school health team and that address child and adolescent health issues.

 - The Teaching & Learning track features sessions focused on health education and physical education instruction in PreK-12 school settings or the university-based preparation of individuals for school-based health education and physical education instruction.

 The 2019 Conference Schedule is now available!
 Click here to view it.
 The schedule is subject to change.
 Please refer back to it for current offerings.

 ASHA is offering Continuing Education through NCHEC and NAPNAP.
 General Contact Hours will also be available.
 ASHA members receive free CEs for the conference.
-Non-members will have the opportunity to purchase CEs.
+Non-members can purchase CEs here.

 Make the case to attend the School Health Conference!
 Use this Justification Letter Template to help explain and justify conference attendance to your boss.

-Registration is open for the conference.
+The registration deadline for the conference has been extended!
+The deadline to register is October 1st.
+ASHA will attempt to honor any requests for accommodation, such as special dietary needs; however, accommodation requests received within one month of the event date cannot be guaranteed.
 You may register online or mail in a PDF form to the address at the bottom of the form.Those wishing to register as a non-member student must register via PDF and email/mail proof of enrollment for current academic term in order to receive the discounted rate.

 151 West Fifth Street